 When putting a case on your Apple Watch, both of the straps of the existing wristband have to be removed.
 If you’ve never done that before, turn the watch over and look closely at the back.
-You should see a tiny latch on either side, just above the strap.
+You should see a tiny latch on either side, just over the strap.
 Push it down with your fingernail and slide the strap sideways out of the slot on the side of the watch.

 Put the side of the watch with the knobs on it into the case first.
 You’ll have to push it a bit to get it into the case.

 Once one side is snuggly in the case, pry the edges of the case back with your fingernails to get the rest of the watch in place.
 Cases are designed to fit tightly, so you will have to exert some effort.
-You can also pry it the lip of the case back with something non-abrasive such as a toothpick.
+You can also pry the lip of the case back with something non-abrasive such as a toothpick.

 The clear cases with built-in screen protectors are actually easier to put on and take off than the harder, more rugged cases that don’t include protectors.

 Q. Will a watch case keep water out of my watch?